PhoenixCreation/phoenix-rn-helper/README.md

 # phoenix-rn-helper

 `Notice`: Some components relias on the some specific packages.
-Make sure to install them first to thimgs to work.
+Make sure to install them first to things to work.
 Full list of packages can be found [here.](#external-packages)

 ## index